notepad-plus-plus/npp-usermanual/content/docs/searching.md

 * `\n`:  the Line Feed control character LF (ASCII 0x0A)
 * `\r`:  The Carriage Return control character CR (ASCII 0x0D)
 * `\t`:  the TAB control character (ASCII 0x09)
-* `\0`:  the NUL control character (ASCII 0x00) †
+* `\0`:  the NUL control character (ASCII 0x00)
 * `\\`:  the literal backalash character (ASCII 0x05C)
 * `\b`:  the binary representation of a byte, made of 8 digits which are either 1's or 0's. †
 * `\o`:  the octal representation of a byte, made of 3 digits in the 0-7 range
 * `\d`:  the decimal representation of a byte, made of 3 digits in the 0-9 range
 * `\x`:  the hexadecimal representation of a byte, made of 2 digits in the 0-9, A-F/a-f range.
 * `\u`:  The hexadecimal representation of a two byte character, made of 4 digits in the 0-9, A-F/a-f range.
-In Unicode builds, finds a Unicode character.
+In Unicode builds, finds a Unicode character (for instance, `\u2020` matches the `†` char, in an UTF-8 encoded file).
 In ANSI builds, finds characters requiring two bytes, like in the Shift-JIS encoding. †

 †NOTE: While some of these Extended Search Mode escape sequences look like regular expression escape sequences, they are not identical.
 Ones marked with † are different from or not available in regular expressions.